gui10l1/fastfeet-api/README.md

 `cpf` | Define the user's CPF, it will be for authentication | :heavy_check_mark:
 `email` | Define user's email, it will be used for recovering password | :heavy_check_mark:
 `password` | Define user's password, it will be used for authentication | :heavy_check_mark:
-`deliveyMan` | Define if a user is a delivery man or not.
+`deliveryMan` | Define if a user is a delivery man or not.
 It doesn't need to be provided if you are creating a delivery man user, but it's required when creating a admin user | :x:

 There are some information you should know: